petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pools-monitor-pool-events.md

 ### Query standby pool events

-Use the following queries to analyze events from the `SCGPoolRequestLogPoolRequestLog` and `SCGlExecutionLog` tables:
+Use the following queries to analyze events from the `SCGPoolRequestLog` and `SCGlExecutionLog` tables:

 #### View user-initiated events from `SCGPoolRequestLog`
 ```kusto